SticsRPacks/SticsRFiles/README.md

 ## Citation

 If you have used this package for a study that led to a publication or report, please cite us.
-You can either use the citation tool from Github if you used the last version, or use `citation("SticsRFiles")` from R otherwise.
+You can either use the citation tool from GitHub if you used the last version, or use `citation("SticsRFiles")` from R otherwise.